typedb/typedb-docs/11-query/05-updating-data.md

 Summary: Updating data in Grakn.
 ---

-## Update Instances of Concept Types
+## Update Instances of Concepts

+In a Grakn Knowledge Graph, each instance is a "fact".
+In particular, each attribute value is a single fact that all instances wish to own will connect to.
+Updating an attribute value directly then means changing the attribute value for ALL owners of this attribute value!
+Achieving this requires [deleting](../11-query/04-delete-query.md) the attribute value and connecting previous owners to a different value instance.
+Updating the attribute value that is owned by a concept means changing the connection to the value, rather than the value itself.

-In a Grakn Knowledge Graph, updating a data instance is essentially [deleting](../11-query/04-delete-query.md) the current instance followed by [inserting](../11-query/03-insert-query.md) the new instance.
-To try the following examples with one of the Grakn clients, follows these [Clients Guide](#clients-guide).
+To try the following examples with one of the Grakn clients, follow these [Clients Guide](#clients-guide).

-## Update Instances of an Attribute Type
-In most cases, a concept type is expected to own only one instance of an attribute and, therefore, the value of its attribute may need to be updated.
+## Update attribute owned by a concept
+Usually, we want to change the value of a attribute that is associated to another instance.
 To do so, we first need to [delete the association that the instance has with the attribute of interest](../11-query/04-delete-query.md#delete-associations-with-attributes) and then [insert the new instance of the attribute](../11-query/03-insert-query.md#insert-instances-of-an-attribute-type).

 <div class="tabs dark">